cloudant/cirrus/README.md

 The installer script will set up an install of cirrus for you in your home directory and prompt for some info so that it can set up some parameters in your .gitconfig The installer will create a virtualenv and install cirrus from pip via the cirrus-cli package, installing the latest available version.
+If a specific version is required, it may be set via environment variable.
+For example, if you require version 3.0.0 you can use `export CIRRUS_INSTALL_VERSION='==3.0.0'`